scribe-org/Organization/WIKIDATAGUIDE.md

 - The European Union (subject) has the member (predicate) Germany (object).
 - Germany (subject) is a member of (predicate) the European Union (object).

 One of the main benefits of RDF triplestores is that there are no limits based on the current structure of the data.
-If a new relationship is needed, then a predicate for it can be made and the associated objects can then linked to their subjects.
+If a new relationship is needed, then a predicate for it can be made and the associated objects can then be linked to their subjects.

 When comparing to conventional data structures, it's important to mark the distinction that [Wikidata](https://www.wikidata.org/) data is not stored in tables.
 There are [regular dumps of Wikidata](https://www.wikidata.org/wiki/Wikidata:Database_download) that also come in relational database forms (with `subject`, `predicate` and `object` columns) as well as JSON and other types, but the data on [Wikidata](https://www.wikidata.org/) is stored using RDF relationships.